 Ronald Bronstein interviews Carol Browner

-Q: What are the biggest changes in environmental politics
+Q: What are the biggest changes in environmental politics since the Clinton era?

 A: The 24 hour media cycle.
 What could carry the news for a day now carries the morning news only.
 We must work harder to get out messages continually.

 A: In the '70s, you could see feel and touch the issues, like rivers that caught fire.
 Now the issues are more abstract.
 We need to give business certainty.

 Q: How did you raise fuel economy standards?